 - a birth injury

-- brain infection
+- a brain infection

-With this test, as with a regular EEG, electrodes are placed on the baby’s skull to help doctors visualize brain wave patterns.
-A video then captures the baby’s behavior.
-A doctor, usually a pediatric neurologist, will watch the brain wave activity during and in between spasms.
+With this test, as with a regular EEG, electrodes are placed on your baby’s skull to help doctors visualize brain wave patterns.
+A video then captures your baby’s behavior.
+A doctor, usually a pediatric neurologist (a doctor who treats children who have problems with their nervous system), will watch their brain wave activity during and in between your baby’s spasms.

 Babies with infantile spasms frequently have mental and developmental problems.
 In research published in the

 - writing skills